-The Department of Earth and Environmental Science at Temple University invites applications and nominations for tenure-track faculty positions for 2014.
-These are at all levels (Full/Associate/Assistant Professor) in the areas of Ecohydrology and Stable Isotope Geochemistry.
+The Department of Earth and Environmental Science is entering a period of growth with a newly launched Ph.D. program.
+To achieve this growth, the department seeks to fill two tenure-track faculty positions to begin July 1, 2015.
+These are at all levels (Full/Associate/Assistant Professor) in the areas of Remote Sensing and Geomaterials.
 Mentoring of undergraduate and graduate students and securing external funding are expected.
-Applicants must have a Ph.D. in a relevant science or engineering discipline, and will be expected to teach courses for majors in Geology and Environmental Science.
-We are seeking individuals who will complement and expand departmental strengths in geochemistry, hydrology, mineralogy, structural geology, sedimentology, and stratigraphy.
+Applicants must have a Ph.D. in a relevant science or engineering discipline.

-Application materials should include a CV, statement of teaching goals, a research plan, names and addresses of at least three references, selected reprints, all submitted on-line.
+Application materials should include a CV, statement of teaching goals, a research plan, names and addresses of at least three references, selected reprints, all submitted on-line at http://ees.cst.temple.edu.
 Also send a letter of intent and any inquiries to the search committee chair (see below).
-Application materials be submitted by September 16, 2013.
+Application materials must be submitted by December 1, 2014.

 Department of Earth and Environmental Science